 The Monica Cole Research Grant offers £1,000 each year to a physical geography undergraduate or postgraduate student undertaking original fieldwork overseas.

 Born in 1922, Monica Cole was a leader in the field of geo-botany.
-Her career spanned continents and decades.
 She held the position of Chair of Geography at Bedford College for many years.
 Shortly after her retirement in 1975, she received the RGS-IBG Murchison Medal for major contributions to the geography of South Africa and to the understanding of savannas.

 Biogeochemical cycling of silicon (Si) exerts an important control on atmospheric carbon dioxide (CO2), and hence the global climate.
 Over geologic timescales, high inputs of Si from terrestrial sources into oceans increases primary productivity, sequestering CO2.
 Previous perceptions have neglected cryospheric impact on the cycle.
 However, recent observations of the Greenland ice sheet show proglacial waters are enriched in Si.
 Therefore, in order to have a representative Si cycle, further confirmation of the controls on subglacial Si weathering are needed.